pooh2pooh/pooh2pooh.github.io/about.md

 comments: false
 ---

 Hi!
 I'm 25 years old.
 Incomplete higher education in the specialty «Information systems».
 I've been writing in PHP and JS since about 2010.
-Administrator of the Russian <a target="_blank" href="https://manjaro.ru">Manjaro Linux community</a>.
+Administrator of the <a target="_blank" href="https://manjaro.ru">Russian Manjaro Linux community</a>.
 Certified Internet marketer.
 For the last 4 years, worked in the field of advertising.

 If you have any interesting ideas or suggestions, feel free to contact me.